Atharva090211/IndianColleges_Dashboard/README.md

 ✅ Simplified exploration of college data
 ✅ Clear insights into distribution and contact details

+📸 Dashboard Previews :-
+You can check out the dashboard visuals below 👇 Dashboard 1:
+Dashboard 2:

 This project combines data analysis, visualization, and storytelling to make complex information simple, engaging, and actionable. 💬📈